-We’ve written about some of the interesting ways people use Metabase, and one of those ways is using Metabase as a solution for internal or “back office” apps, like a customer lookup tool.
-Rather than building custom admin pages to look up customer information (or order info, or other records important to your organization), you can simply spin up a Metabase instance and build a dashboard that allows people to quickly pull up information related to an order number, SKU, name, or other field.
+We’ve written about some of the interesting ways people use Metabase, and one of those is using Metabase as a solution for internal or back office apps, like a customer lookup tool.
+Rather than building custom pages to look up customer information, order info, or other records important to your organization, you can simply spin up a Metabase instance and build a dashboard that allows people to quickly pull up information related to an order number, SKU, name, or other field.

 Here’s our finished lookup tool in action:

 Our goal here is to have an interactive list of our customers that will be handy when we’re going through help tickets or other customer-related tasks.
 Figure 1 above shows us searching for a customer with an

 ID of 42, clicking on the ID to bring up details about that customer, and then pulling up the orders placed by that customer.

 To that end, we’ll want to make our list sortable and filterable, and we’ll want to be able to drill down to see individual records.
 Here are some things we want to know about our customers:

 - How much money they’ve spent with us

 - The total amount of discounts we’ve given them

 We also want to be able to look up customers by their